Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature

 \subsection{A Sufficient Condition to the Existence of Solutions}

 We note that the main ingredient to prove the half-continuity of $S$ in the two proofs above is the existence of $m\in M$ s.t. $T(\varphi)(m)<\varphi(m)$.
-This leads us to propose a sufficient condition for the existence of a solution to (\ref{CE}), which is much weaker than the concept of a global supersolution (see \cite{HNT} or \cite{Maxwell}).
-We will begin with the notion of a local supersolution. \begin{Definition} Let data be given on $M$ as specified in (\ref{condintial}) and assume that (\ref{condinitial2}) holds.
-We call $\psi\in L^{\infty}_{+}$ a local supersolution of (\ref{CE}) if for every positive function $\varphi$ satisfying $\varphi\leq \psi$ and $\varphi=\psi$ somewhere, then there exists $m\in M$ such that $T(\varphi)(m)\leq \varphi(m)$. \end{Definition} Recall that $\psi\in L^{\infty}_{+}$ is called a global supersolution of (\ref{CE}) if for all $m\in M$,
+This leads us to propose a sufficient condition for the existence of a solution to \eqref{CE}, which is much weaker than the concept of a global supersolution (see \cite{HNT} or \cite{Maxwell}).
+We will begin with the notion of a local supersolution.